chadhammond01/Azure_ELK_Project/Ansible/README.md

 ```
 ---
 ### Using the Playbook
-In order to use the playbooks, you will need to have an Ansible Control Node already configured.
-The diagramed **Jump Box** has been configured for this purpose.
+In order to use the playbook, you will need to have an Ansible Control Node already configured.

 SSH into the control node and follow the steps below:
-- Copy the playbooks to the Ansible Control Node **(Jump Box)**
+- Copy the playbooks to the Ansible Control Node
 - Run each playbook on the appropriate targets

 The easiest way to copy the playbooks is to use Git: